 Use the inventory to your advantage

 The inventory is beneficial to ensure your deposit is returned in full.
 You must ensure that you're happy with everything documented about the property's condition at the start of the tenancy before signing off the inventory.
 Then at the end of the tenancy, you'll need to go back to the original inventory and make sure that everything matches up with the condition of the property you're handing back.

 If your landlord decides to make deductions you disagree with, you can use the inventory to help you state your case.

 Good communication between tenants and landlords can help to foster a smooth and harmonious tenancy for all parties.
 And when it comes to your deposit, frequent and proactive communication becomes even more valuable.

-During the tenancy you'll need to let your landlord know as soon as something is broken or needs fixing.
-This can help them to stop small issues escalating into more significant problems.
-If the landlord has been given the opportunity to remedy an issue during the tenancy, the chances of them making a deduction from your deposit relating to the same problem when the contract ends are vastly reduced.
+During the tenancy, you'll need to let your landlord know as soon as something is broken or needs fixing.
+This can help them to stop minor issues from escalating into more significant problems.
+If the landlord has been allowed to remedy an issue during the tenancy, the chances of them making a deduction from your deposit relating to the same problem when the contract ends are vastly reduced.

-Good communication is also vital at the end of the tenancy if the landlord does decide to make a deduction from your deposit.
+Good communication is also vital at the end of the tenancy if the landlord decides to make a deduction from your deposit.
 By discussing the issue and coming to a fair agreement, you may be able to persuade them to reduce the deduction or waive it altogether.

-Although the majority of tenants do receive their deposit back, you must do everything in your power before, during and after the tenancy to minimise the opportunities for your landlord to make a deduction.
+Although most tenants receive their deposit back, you must do everything in your power before, during and after the tenancy to minimise the opportunities for your landlord to make a deduction.